Skip to content

 Scenario Result

-group by region with where region = 'NA' Only NA appears
+spine by region with where region = 'NA' Only NA appears

-group by region (no filter) All regions in data appear
+spine by region (no filter) All regions in data appear

-Multiple GROUP BY Columns
+Multiple Spine Columns

 from orders

-group by region, month(order_date) (
+spine by region, month(order_date) (

 sum(amount) ??
 0 as revenue